beyond-code-github/Superscribe/documentation.markdown

         }
     }
         </pre>
-        <p>If we want to actually store our Product then we also need to access the database, and the best way to do that and keep things loosely coupled is to inject a dependency.
-For that we can use the .Require function which simply wraps up the standard Web Api DepedencyResolver:</p>
+        <p>Secondly, if we want to actually store our Product then we also need to access the database, and the best way to do that and keep things loosely coupled is to inject a dependency.
+For that we can use the <em>.Require</em> function which when used with Web Api modules is just a wrapper for the standard Web Api DepedencyResolver:</p>
          <pre class="prettyprint lang-cs">

     public class ProductsModule : SuperscribeModule
     {
         public ProductsModule()
         {
-            this.Post[ʅ / "Produts"] = o =>
+            this.Post["Produts"] = o =>
             {
                 var repository = o.Require&lt;IProductsRepository&gt;();
                 var model = o.Bind&lt;Product&gt;();